“I Don’t Feel Loved Anymore”

 > Create a five-minute no complaints rule.
 When you walk in the door after a hard day, spend five minutes in the same room talking about positive things that happened that day.
 This makes the transition back home easier while also reinforcing a positive tone to your relationship.

 > Don’t respond to individual annoyances, just to larger patterns.
 Sometimes your partner will do something that bugs you.
 Let it go unless you see a pattern developing over a period of a couple of weeks.
 If Melissa is cranky one day, George won’t mention it.
-If she throws her weight around for a week, he will ask her what is going on and gently remind her that he likes the loving version of her better.
+If she acts snippy for a week, he will ask her what is going on and gently remind her that he likes the loving version of her better.

 > Surprise your partner by planning something she has told you she would love to do.
 Make sure it’s something you’ve heard your partner say she wants.
 If you have ADHD, jot down a note on your cell phone when she says, “I wish we could….”
 Nancie remembers how excited she was when her husband Steve surprised her with tickets to the Orange County Science Center after she had mentioned it in passing.
 Not only did he remember, he wrapped the tickets as a Christmas present.